me-when-the-uh/trash-compactor/README.md

 To contribute to this project:

-1. Fork the repository.
-2. Create a new branch for your feature.
+1. Create a new branch for your feature.
-3. Submit a pull request.
+2. Submit a pull request.

 ## To-Do

 ### Short-term Goals
-- Land a default exclusion map for Windows/system directories, emit skip reasons, and surface toggles for future overrides
-- Persist user overrides and low-yield directory notes to a lightweight JSON/INI profile so unattended runs inherit past decisions
-- Record poorly compressible hits in the info log to build a reusable "do not touch" ledger during normal runs
 - Add basic test suite for core functionality
   - Implement a single-thread benchmark to check if the CPU is fast enough to use LZX (to check if the CPU is not an Intel Atom with numerous, but weak cores)
   - Test compression detection accuracy